bradynichols/pcpartpickerbot/README.md

 # PCPartPickerBot
 ![PCPartPicker Logo](http://u.cubeupload.com/bradyfish/PCPartPickerLogo.png)

+NOTE: I am not affiliated with PCPartPicker in any way.
+This bot does not represent their competence in creating discord bots.

 Any questions about the bot or anything: Bradyfish#7396 on discord!
 I will not post the bot's invite link as of now because I don't plan on hosting it for the time being.